rpm-software-management/dnf5/doc/migrating_to_dnf5.7.rst

 Fedora Linux 39
 ---------------

-Discontinue modularity support in dnf5.
-The Module Build Service was planned for shut down after Fedora Linux 38 reached EOL, so this release removed modularity support from the dnf5 stack.
+Discontinue modularity development in dnf5.
+The Module Build Service was planned for shut down after Fedora Linux 38 reached EOL, so this Fedora release removed a modular content from its repositories and the dnf5 team stopped developing modularity support in the dnf5 stack.

 The change proposal: `RetireModularity
 <https://fedoraproject.org/wiki/Changes/RetireModularity>`_